People with diabetes can have nerve problems. This condition is called diabetic neuropathy.

 Neuropathy may "hide" angina.
 This is the warning chest pain for heart disease and heart attack.
 People with diabetes should learn other warning signs of a heart attack.
-They are sudden fatigue, sweating, shortness of breath, nausea, and vomiting.
+They are:

 Other symptoms of nerve damage are:

 Treating diabetic neuropathy can make some symptoms of nerve problems better.
-The best way to keep the problem from getting worse is to have tight control of your blood sugar.
+The best way to keep the problem from getting worse is to have good control of your blood sugar.